jboss-set/maven-dependency-updater/readme.md

 mvn dependency-updater:perform-upgrades
 ```

+Reports will be saved in `dependency-upgrades-report.txt` files in `target/` directories of maven modules.
+If no
+upgradeable dependencies are found, the report file for given module will not be generated.

-If you want to use specific configuration, place `dependency-upgrade-config.json` file into your root project directory.
+If you want to define upgrade rules, place `dependency-upgrade-config.json` file into your root project directory.
-See "Configuration" section for more information about the configuration file options.
+See [Configuration](#configuration) section for more information about the configuration file options.

 ## Usage - CLI